 Everything you need to know about the funding available to you as an undergraduate student in the Department.

 As well as student loans to cover fees and maintenance, you may also be entitled to one of the variety of bursaries or scholarships available.

 A variety of scholarships are available to you as a chemical engineering student.
 Guidance on how to apply will be supplied once your course begins.

-The following scholarship is offered by the School of Chemical Engineering and Analytical Sciences:
+The following scholarship is offered by the Department of Chemical Engineering and Analytical Sciences: